AndreaN33/EECS301-Lab1/Lab1-Guide/FrustrationLab-Guide.md

 	//	);
 	```

 	**NOTE:** Verilog uses C-style comments: `//` to comment the remaining line and ``/* */`` to comment a section.
 Note that each line is commented here instead of using the block comment syntax.
-Commenting this way make it easier to see block changes in the Git difference reports since the change is shown as a single change instead of two changes.
+Commenting this way makes it easier to see block changes in the Git difference reports since the change is shown as a single change for the full block instead of one change at the start of the block and another at the end.

 4. Remove the comment `//` from the beginning of each line of the module instantiation to enable the module.

+	**NOTE:** The _"Lab 1 Frustration Module"_ comment should be left commented, this is a section separator to make the code easier to read through.

 	**NOTE:** The Quartus editor allows block selections by holding the **Alt** key while selecting the block with the mouse.